viamrobotics/docs/docs/services/frame-system/_index.md

 # SMEs: Peter L, Gautham, Bijan
 ---

-Any robot configured in Viam comes with a service we call the Frame System: an internally managed and mostly static system for storing the "reference frame" of each component of a robot within a coordinate system configured by the user.
+Any robot configured in Viam comes with the Frame System service: an internally managed and mostly static system for storing the "reference frame" of each component of a robot within a coordinate system configured by the user.

 The Frame System is the basis for many of Viam's other services, like [motion](/services/motion) and [vision](/services/vision).
 It stores the required contextual information to use the position and orientation readings returned by some components.